Skip to Content

 • They are more expensive because they are generally tailor-made to your ear shape and size.

 • Because they are small, they are not as technologically powerful, and features and settings are limited.
-However, there are some impressive models in the industry and 2021 is set to be an exciting year for new ITE hearing aid technology.
+However, there are some impressive models in the industry.

 BTE vs ITE Hearing Aids